NPURG/FaKnow/doc/source/user_guide/usage/load_pretrained_embedding.rst

 Using pre trained models is a very effective approach.
 Here, we use SpotFake as an example to introduce how to use pre trained models.

-The following is the running code for SpotFake:
+The following is the running code for :doc:`../model/content_based/SpotFake`:

 .. code:: python